F-35 Demo Team rocks Utah skies for April practices

 U.S. Air Force Maj.
-Kristin "BEO" Wolfe, F-35A Lightning II Demonstration Team commander and pilot, performs the "combat radius turn" maneuver during a demonstration rehearsal at Hill Air Force Utah, April 28, 2021.
-During the routine, Maj.
-Wolfe flies at speeds up to .95 mach or approximately 720 mph, just below the speed of sound.
+Kristin "BEO" Wolfe, F-35A Lightning II Demonstration Team commander and pilot, flies during a demonstration rehearsal at Hill Air Force Utah, April 28, 2021.
+Maj.
+Wolfe practices her routine on a weekly basis in order to maintain her readiness and currency to prepare for upcoming air shows.
 (U.S. Air Force photo by Capt.
 Kip Sumner)

 |Date Taken: